27 Oct Prajna Paramita Heart Sutra, Part 59

 Why not go wandering by candlelight!

-He said: The year of life having not reached one hundred, yet the heart is in constant worry for a millennium; meaning melancholy lasts ten times one’s life span.
+He was expressing: The year of life having not reached one hundred, yet the heart is in constant worry for a millennium; meaning melancholy lasts ten times one’s life span.
 The day is short daytime is short one is only happy for a few hours or few minutes that was all.
 While the bitter night is long, the sea of bitterness is vast, and the night is endless, one cannot sleep at night; so why not go wandering by candlelight.
 In ancient times, there was no light, and one must hold a candle to walk at nighttime.

 What does this mean?
 It is to live happily with no thought for the future.
 Since you cannot sleep.
 Do not let the night slip by.
 To amuse yourself within this lacking a better option is known as seizing as much pleasure as possible amidst suffering and pain.